Acting on CT legislative task force suggestions, new bills would provide new rights to counsel

 proceedings), and residential eviction cases. " Connecticut News Junkie has more about the release of the Report.
 The Task Force had the backing of many Connecticut leaders, including the Connecticut Bar Association President, the Chief Justice of the Connecticut Supreme Court, the Senate President, and the dean of the University of Connecticut School of Law.
 You can read more about the Task Force at Fox 61, Hartford Courant, and Caifornia Courts Monitor, Also, you can check out the website of the Task Force.

 In 2017, two bills emerged from the Task Force's recommendations.
 SB 496 would implement the recommendations of the legislative Task Force to Improve Access to Counsel in Civil Matters, which would create a right to counsel for cases involving restraining orders, evictions, detained removal, and child custody.
 This bill was introduced and referred to the Joint Committee on Judiciary on 1/20/17.
-SB 364 would increase access to legal representation in basic human needs civil cases (details not specified).
-This bill was introduced and referred to the Joint Committee on Judiciary on 1/19/17.
+SB 364 would create a pilot project for representation in domestic violence matters.
+This bill was introduced and referred to the Joint Committee on Judiciary on 1/19/17, a committee substitute was introduced on 3/20/17, and a public hearing occurred on 3/27/17.

 |NCCRC staff provided research support for the task force bill and advised members of the task force.|